Course Overview

 Course Format

-- Three online meetings throughout the course plus engagement with discussion boards
+- Seven online meetings throughout the course plus engagement with discussion boards

 - 3-4 hours of independent study per week